RoyalHighgrass/QVM-Manager/QVM/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the project's [GNU General Public License v3.0](LICENSE).

-Thank you for contributing to the `QVM - QEMU Virtual Machine Manager` Project!
+Thank you for contributing to the `QVM - QEMU Virtual Machine Manager` project!